BostonUniversitySeniorDesign/21-17-Future-of-Heat/Software/README_Software.md

 ## Installation

- We used [Google's Firbase](https://firebase.google.com)to handle hosting and realtime database.
+ We used [Google's Firbase](https://firebase.google.com) to handle hosting and realtime database.
 The web applications stores the electric homes, electric vehicle and weather range using the [Firebase Realtime Database](https://firebase.google.com/products/realtime-database).
 The Firebase database is structured as a JSON tree with four main parents:

     * electric_homes